Rheumatoid arthritis

 What are the symptoms of rheumatoid arthritis?

 The first sign of the disease is usually swelling at individual joints resulting in pain and joint stiffness.
-Swelling appears primarily at the proximal interphalangeal joints and the metacarpophalangeal joints.
+Swelling appears primarily at the proximal interphalangeal joints (the hinge joints between the individual bones of the fingers) and the metacarpophalangeal joints (large joints between the hand and finger bones).
 Over time, additional symptoms that are typical for rheumatoid arthritis like weakness can appear.

 Typical rheumatoid arthritis symptoms are: